tangram67/RMP/README.md

 ## Installing the mediaplayer

 The folder **"setup"** countains an init.d script and a default setting script.
 Use this scripts as a template to setup your system.
-Edit the **"defaults"** file to match the username used by the setub scripts as metioned above.
+Edit the **"defaults"** file to match the username used by the setup scripts as mentioned above.

 __Enjoy ;-)__